UDST/pandana/_sources/tutorial.rst.txt

     net.precompute(3000)

 Note that a large amount of time is spent in the precomputations that take place for these two lines of code.
-On my MacBook, these two lines of code take 4 seconds and 8.5 seconds respectively.
+On a MacBook, these two lines of code take 4 seconds and 8.5 seconds respectively.

-**I also have a 4-core cpu, so if your precomputation is much slower, check the IPython Notebook output (on the console) for a statement that says** ``Generating contraction hierarchies with 4 threads.`` **If your output says 1 instead of 4 you are running single threaded.
+**This was done on a 4-core cpu, so if your precomputation is much slower, check the IPython Notebook output (on the console) for a statement that says** ``Generating contraction hierarchies with 4 threads.`` **If your output says 1 instead of 4 you are running single threaded.
 If you are running on